When is Outlander season 5 released? What's going to happen?

 Where is Outlander filmed?

-Fraser’s Ridge isn’t really in North Carolina.
-Scotland is the main location used for filming Outlander.
-The country stands in for North America.
+Spoiler alert: Fraser’s Ridge isn’t really in North Carolina.
+Scotland is the main location used for filming Outlander, standing in for North America this season.

 How many episodes will there be?